Search for Articles

 ・Grade B: Revisions are required (including a change in the type of article submitted) (the assessment result is equivalent to “Acceptable for publication”)

-・Grade C: Major revisions are required (the assessment result is equivalent to ” Requires revision”)
+・Grade C: Grade C: Major revisions are required (the assessment result is equivalent to ” Requires revision”)

 ・Grade D: Rejected (the assessment result is equivalent to ” Cannot be published”)

 The assessment result of Secondary Publication and Report, which are not peer-reviewed but judged directly by the editor/ editorial board members in charge, are classified into three categories: “Accepted,” ” Requires revision,” and “Rejected”.